Regional Professional Development

 To enhance student learning gains and to help adult learners meet their goals as productive workers, family and community members, and lifelong learners, and to foster continuous program improvement, this training will provide a framework for teachers to reflect on their own teaching and to identify areas on which they would like to focus and where they would like to improve their practice.

-Critical Democratic Literacy (CDL) plays a pivotal role in empowering students to become engaged and informed citizens.
-Individuals equipped with CDL understand political and civic systems, allowing them to navigate these systems effectively and contribute meaningfully to the improvement of their communities.
+Civic Education and Democratic Literacy play a pivotal role in empowering students to become engaged and informed citizens.
+Individuals equipped with this knowledge understand political and civic systems, allowing them to navigate these systems effectively and contribute meaningfully to the improvement of their communities.

 Supporting Immigrant Integration through Civics Education